invopop/ctxi18n/README.md

 import "github.com/invopop/ctxi18n/i18n"
 ```

-That contains helper methods that allow you to use the context directly:
+This package contains helper methods that allow you to use the context directly:

 ```go
 fmt.Println(i18n.T(ctx, "welcome.title"))